jyscardioid/jooyeon-kim.github.io/_posts/2020-06-30-tensorboard-in-a-docker-container.md

 ---
-title: 'Tensorboard in a Docker Container'
+title: 'Run Tensorboard (or Jupyter) in a Remote Docker Container'
 date: 2020-06-30
 permalink: /blogs/tensorboard-in-a-docker-container/
 tags: